husarion/joy2twist/README.md

 ### Controlling ROSbot 2R with a Logitech F710 Gamepad

-Connect Logitech F710 dongle to the ROSbot XL and run (on ROSbot):
+Connect Logitech F710 dongle to the ROSbot 2R and run (on ROSbot):

 ```bash
 cd joy2twist/demo/single_robot